JStateson/Gridcoin-BoincTask-HistoryReader/README.md

 CreditStatistics application looks up your or anyone's point score at most BOINC sites.

-The BTexecutables.7z 32 and 64 bit apps run fine under wine 6.02 with mono 5
+Can be used in Linux under wine 6.02 with mono 5